ojalaquellueva/esds/README.md

 ## Overview

-Application for the detection of exotic (introduced) occurrences of organisms in biodiversity observation data.
-Biodiversity observations are georeferenced occurrences of an organism at specific place and time.
+Application for the detection of exotic (introduced) or cultivated occurrences of organisms in biodiversity observation data.

 Species occurrence status is determined with reference to taxonomic checklists for political divisions (countries, states, counties) or other administrative regions, such as national parks and other protected areas.